Analysts Say Comstock Resources, Inc. (NYSE:CRK) Can Really Get to $13 in 12 Months

 Comstock Resources, Inc. (NYSE:CRK) trade information

-Upright in the green today for gaining 9.54%, in the last five days CRK remained trading in the green while hitting it’s week-highest on Wednesday, Oct 07 when the stock touched $5.33-0 price level, adding 0.94% to its value on the day.
-Comstock Resources, Inc.’s shares saw a change of -35.84% in year-to-date performance and have moved 20.55% in past 5-day.
-Comstock Resources, Inc. (NYSE:CRK) showed a performance of 0.76% in past 30-days.
-Number of shares sold short was 5.71 Million shares which calculate 2.62 days to cover the short interests.
+In the face of being in the red today for losing -2.12%, in the last five days CRK remained trading in the green while hitting it’s week-highest on Tuesday, Oct 13 when the stock touched $5.78-4 price level, adding 4.07% to its value on the day.
+Comstock Resources, Inc.’s shares saw a change of -32.69% in year-to-date performance and have moved 4.92% in past 5-day.
+Comstock Resources, Inc. (NYSE:CRK) showed a performance of 11.24% in past 30-days.
+Number of shares sold short was 6.52 Million shares which calculate 2.86 days to cover the short interests.

 Comstock Resources, Inc. (CRK) estimates and forecasts

-6 industry analysts have given their estimates about the company’s current quarter revenue by setting an average figure of $228.99 Million for the same.
-And 6 analysts are in estimates of company making revenue of $273.23 Million in the next quarter that will end in December 01, 2020.
+7 industry analysts have given their estimates about the company’s current quarter revenue by setting an average figure of $222.42 Million for the same.
+And 7 analysts are in estimates of company making revenue of $273.34 Million in the next quarter that will end in December 01, 2020.
 Company posted $224.44 Million and $289.25 Million of sales in current and next quarters respectively a year earlier.
-Analysts are expecting this quarter sales to grow by 2% while estimating it to be -5.5% for the next quarter.
+Analysts are expecting this quarter sales to drop by -0.9% while estimating it to be -5.5% for the next quarter.

 Weighing up company’s earnings over the past 5-year and in the next 5-year periods, we find the company posting an annual earnings growth rate of 15.6% during past 5 years.
 In 2020, company’s earnings growth rate is likely to be around 239.1% while estimates for its earnings growth in next 5 years are of 20%